ningpengtao-coder/gitlab-foss/doc/development/feature_flags/process.md

 In addition to this, the feature behind feature flag should:

-* Run in all GitLab.com environments for a sufficient period of time.
+- Run in all GitLab.com environments for a sufficient period of time.
 This time period depends on the feature behind the feature flag, but as a general rule of thumb 2-4 working days should be sufficient to gather enough feedback.
-* The feature should be exposed to all users within the GitLab.com plan during the above mentioned period of time.
-Exposing the feature to a smaller percentage or only a group of users might not expose sufficient amount of information to aid making a decision on feature stability.
+- The feature should be exposed to all users within the GitLab.com plan during the above mentioned period of time.
+Exposing the feature to a smaller percentage or only a group of users might not expose a sufficient amount of information to aid in making a decision on feature stability.

 While rare, release managers may decide to reject picking or revert a change in